 50 percent less pain is the dangerous time with spinal conditions.
 The really nasty backs we see at the chiropractic coalface frequently follow a course similar to the following.

-Classically, there are FOUR grades of slipped disc, to which I add a fifth (GRADE V), because the onset of weakness in a leg to me is clinically very significant.
+Classically, there are FOUR grades of slipped disc, to which I add a fifth because the onset of weakness in a leg to me is clinically very significant.

-Traditionally, both numbness and/or weakness (so-called "hard neurological signs") would indicate a grade III.
+Traditionally, either numbness or weakness, the so-called hard neurological signs would indicate a grade III.
+I separate them.

-Nucleus pulposis is the gel part of the normal disc; it's the bit that slips when it tears through the annulus fibrosis.
+Nucleus pulposis is the gel part of the normal disc; it is the bit that slips when it tears through the annulus fibrosis.
 Reduction can be done, often very quickly with a skilled chiropractic adjustment but the 50 percent less pain rule still applies; healing occurs much more slowly.

 It could be severe, or mild.
 Movement is usually restricted, especially forward bending, sitting is often difficult, as is turning in bed and dressing in the morning.
 Coughing and sneezing, and straining on the toilet may be painful.
 Ouch!
 LUMBAR DISC PROTRUSION ...